 Alfredo (Al) Bala joined Mannatech in October 2007 as Senior Vice President, Global Sales.
 He was then named Executive Vice President, Sales in June 2011.
 Due to his involvement in Mannatech's global sales and marketing efforts, in January 2012, Mr. Bala was named Executive Vice President, Sales & Marketing.
 Mr. Bala was promoted in February 2014 to serve as President International, Executive Vice President, Chief Sales & Marketing Officer.
 Mr. Bala was named President of the Company in May 2014.
 In August 2015, he was promoted to CEO.
 Mr. Bala served as Chief Operating Officer of Britt Worldwide, LLC, one of the largest independent Amway network marketing organizations, from 1992 to 2006.
-While with Britt Worldwide, his main focus was providing motivation, training and tools for associates in the field in more than 65 countries across the globe.
+While with Britt Worldwide, his main focus was providing motivation, training and tools for Associates in the field in more than 65 countries across the globe.
 Mr. Bala was also heavily involved in the launch and re-launch of over 60 international markets, including BRICS markets (Brazil, Russia, India, China and South Africa), which propelled the Britt Worldwide international sales volume to more than \$500 million.
 Mr. Bala served as manufacturing plant manager for Bose Corporation from 1983 to 1992.
 He is conversant and/or fluent in more than 13 languages.
-In addition to more than 20 years of domestic and international experience in network marketing, Al's proven record includes growing a major direct sales organization to \$750 million, reaching more than one million people in 60 countries.
+In addition to more than 20 years of domestic and international experience in network marketing, Mr. Bala's proven record includes growing a major direct sales organization to \$750 million, reaching more than one million people in 60 countries.
 Mr. Bala received an Associate Degree in Electrical Engineering from the Community College of Rhode Island.

 Erin K. Barta joined Mannatech in November 2006 as Senior Corporate Counsel.
 She was named Assistant General Counsel in March 2009 and was named General Counsel and Corporate Secretary in August 2013.
-Ms. Barta is responsible for overseeing the Legal and Business Ethics teams.
+Ms. Barta is responsible for overseeing the Legal and Business Ethics teams and our Regulatory group.
 Prior to joining Mannatech, Ms. Barta served as Corporate Counsel and later Senior Corporate Counsel for Metromedia Restaurant Group, a subsidiary of Metromedia Company.
 She has a B.S. from Texas Woman's University and received her J.D. from Texas Wesleyan University, now the Texas A&M University School of Law.

-Joel Bikman, Senior Vice President of Sales and Marketing, joined Mannatech in 2014 and provides the Company with significant experience within the direct selling, nutrition and personal care industries.
-He is responsible for overseeing and integrating the Company's Research and Development and Sales and Marketing teams to provide a unique product and brand experience to each Associate and customer.
-Prior to joining Mannatech, Mr. Bikman held senior sales and marketing roles with nutrition-based direct selling companies Isagenix, FreeLife and TriVita, where he worked on strategic planning, product development, digital marketing, marketing communications, and more.
-Mr. Bikman previously worked in the advertising industry.
+Joel Bikman, Chief Operating and Marketing Officer, joined Mannatech in 2014 and provides the Company with significant experience within the direct selling, nutrition and personal care industries.
+He is responsible for overseeing Supply Chain, Logistics, Facilities, R&D and Marketing in order to provide a consistently excellent experience to each customer and independent Associate.
+Prior to joining Mannatech, Mr. Bikman held senior sales and marketing roles with Isagenix, FreeLife and TriVita and business development and account management positions within the advertising industry.
 He holds a BA in Communications and an MBA from Brigham Young University.